Skip to content

 Potential workflow integration approach

-A workflow management platform could complement Orbit by providing:
+A workflow platform could complement Orbit by adding a procedure layer:

 • Cross-facility procedure sharing